OpenSayHQ/is-educational-email-domain/README.md

 ## Why?

-We offer [AnonymityBot](https://anonymitybot.com) for **free** for educational purposes but couldn't find a complete list email domains of educational institutions.
+We offer [AnonymityBot](https://anonymitybot.com) for **free** for educational purposes but couldn't find a complete list of email domains of educational institutions.

 ## API